Roberto Gaa

 Roberto "Robbie" Orendain Gaa (born October 4, 1962) is a Filipino Catholic prelate currently serving as the bishop of the Diocese of Novaliches.
 He was appointed by Pope Francis on June 6, 2019, and was consecrated as bishop on August 22, 2019.

 Early life and education

 Gaa was born on October 4, 1962, in Manila, Philippines.
 After completing high school, he earned a bachelor's degree in mechanical engineering from the University of the Philippines Diliman in Quezon City.
-He then entered the San Carlos Seminary Graduate School of Theology in Makati City, where he studied philosophy and theology.
+He then entered the San Carlos Seminary Graduate School of Theology in Makati, where he studied philosophy and theology.

 From 2003 to 2005, he pursued further studies at the Pontifical Gregorian University in Rome, obtaining a Licentiate in Spirituality.

 Priesthood

 Gaa was ordained a priest for the Archdiocese of Manila on September 23, 2000.
 His first assignments were as Parochial Vicar at Saint John the Baptist Parish, Immaculate Conception Parish, Presentation of the Child Jesus Parish, and Saint Anthony of Padua Parish.
 Between 2002 and 2003, he served as Parish Priest of Holy Spirit Parish in Caloocan City.

 After returning from his studies in Rome, he became spiritual director and dean of studies at Holy Apostles Senior Seminary in Makati City in 2003.
 He was later appointed rector of the seminary in 2008 and became a member of the Presbyteral Council of the Archdiocese of Manila.